Charles Sumner: "Crime against Kansas" and beating by Preston Brooks

 On May 19 and 20, 1856, during the civil unrest known as "Bleeding Kansas," Sumner denounced the Kansas–Nebraska Act in his "Crime against Kansas" speech.
 The long speech argued for Kansas's immediate admission as a free state and denounced "Slave Power"—the political power of the slave owners.
 Their motivation, he alleged, was to spread slavery even to free territories:

 Not in any common lust for power did this uncommon tragedy have its origin.
 It is the rape of a virgin Territory, compelling it to the hateful embrace of slavery; and it may be clearly traced to a depraved desire for a new Slave State, hideous offspring of such a crime, in the hope of adding to the power of slavery in the National Government.

 Sumner verbally attacked authors of the Act, Stephen A. Douglas of Illinois and Andrew Butler of South Carolina:

 The senator from South Carolina has read many books of chivalry, and believes himself a chivalrous knight with sentiments of honor and courage.
 Of course he has chosen a mistress to whom he has made his vows, and who, though ugly to others, is always lovely to him; though polluted in the sight of the world, is chaste in his sight—I mean the harlot, slavery.
 For her his tongue is always profuse in words.
 Let her be impeached in character, or any proposition made to shut her out from the extension of her wantonness, and no extravagance of manner or hardihood of assertion is then too great for this senator.

+Sumner's reference to slavery as Butler's "mistress" sought to highlight the sexual depravity of the institution—and possibly of Butler himself.
+An interview with a man who'd been enslaved by Butler, uncovered decades later by the historian Zaakir Tameez, suggests Butler fathered two children with a mistress he kept in his house, likely a slave.

+Beyond criticizing Douglas and Butler, Sumner denounced his former Senate colleague David Atchison, who had violently seized polling locations to manipulate the territorial elections in Kansas, comparing him to Catiline, the soldier and politician who led a failed coup attempt against the Roman state.
+Maintaining the analogy, Sumner presented himself as a modern Cicero, saving the American republic from anti-democratic conspirators.